Practice Incentives Program

 - Rural loading payments are made automatically to practices whose main practice location is outside a capital city or other major metropolitan centre

-To qualify for payments, practices must be participating in the PIP and meet the eligibility requirements of the incentives at a point in time date.
 The point in time date is the last day of the month before the next PIP quarterly payment.